 Skip to content

-Jaibalito: A 2023 Guide to Lake Atitlan’s Quietest Village
+Jaibalito: Complete Guide to Lake Atitlan’s Quietest Village

 With no road access, no big hotels and only a few restaurants, Jaibalito is the ultimate lake getaway.
-Even though there are practically endless activities available around the lake – just a short boat ride away – most people who choose Jaibalito are more interested in simply slowing down.
-Just settle into that hammock in the shade, tuck into a good book and wait for the days to pass by.
+Even though there are practically endless activities available around the lake – just a short boat ride away – most people who choose Jaibalito are more interested in simply slowing down and finding a place with fewer tourists.

-11 Great Things to Do in Jaibalito – Lake Atitlan, Guatemala
+The 11 Best Things to Do in Jaibalito

 Despite its somewhat remote location and tricky access, there are still loads of great things to do in and around Jaibalito Guatemala.